 Conclusions: Women and the less educated were more likely to disagree, but men and women of childbearing age to agree, with incentives designed for their benefit.
 Trials evaluating reach, impact on health inequalities and ethnic groups are required prior to implementing incentive interventions.

-Journal BMJ Open: Volume 4
+BMJ Open: Volume 4